 In my spare time, aside from intellectual growth, I like to play video games, read good books, and watch movies from all genres.
 Also, spending time with family and friends can never be overemphasized.

-Texas A & M University-College Station - BS, BA, Chemistry, History
+Undergraduate Degree: Texas A & M University-College Station - Bachelors, Chemistry, History

 AP US History